 This added convenience helps people to better manage their funds and ensures that they take care of bills in a timely manner.
 It also eliminates the hassle of mailing checks to each company or provider that they do business with.

-Mobile shopping
+- Mobile shopping

 Mobile shopping extends beyond purchasing clothes, home goods, and other essential items.
 Today’s shoppers can also buy groceries, order takeout food, and even purchase a new car through a mobile device.
-Besides occuring on websites and apps, mobile purchases can be completed via some of the more popular social media platforms.
+Besides occurring on websites and apps, mobile purchases can be completed via some of the more popular social media platforms.

-The prevalence of this form of commerce is important to your business for several reasons.
+The prevalence of this form of commerce is important to your online retail business for several reasons.
 Understanding the key advantages of mobile commerce may reveal why it’s advantageous to keep tabs on the trends in this area going forward.

 First, it enables consumers to comparison-shop for goods that meet their needs without having to sit in front of a desktop or visit a local store.
 As convenient as it is to buy on the internet, it’s even easier to make a purchase through a handheld device that’s available at your fingertips.